ShravanSingh64/io-module-host/README.md

 ## Repository structure

-The work is split across feature branches to keep each a reviewable unit: the protocol layer (CRC, frame types, parser), the simulator and host, and the Push Button bonus isolated on its own branch — partly so the bonus diff is itself evidence of how cleanly the design extends to a new device.
-This structure is
-CI-ready: a build-and-test workflow would gate each branch naturally.
+Work is split across feature branches — protocol layer, simulator/host, and the Push Button bonus isolated on its own branch so its diff is itself evidence of how cleanly the design extends to a new device.
+The structure is CI-ready: a build-and-test workflow would gate each branch naturally.

 ---

 ## 1. Frame modeling

-Frames are modeled as **typed structs**, never raw byte buffers.
-The common 7-byte header is a `FrameHeader` struct; each Inputs payload is its own struct (`DigitalIoInputs`, `PushButtonInputs`).
-A parsed Inputs frame carries its payload as `std::variant<DigitalIoInputs, PushButtonInputs>`.
+Frames are typed structs, never raw byte buffers.
+The 7-byte header is a `FrameHeader`; each Inputs payload is its own struct (`DigitalIoInputs`, `PushButtonInputs`); a parsed frame carries its payload as `std::variant<DigitalIoInputs, PushButtonInputs>`.

-The `std::variant` choice is driven directly by the protocol: the device type is byte 7 of the payload, so the parser **cannot** know which variant applies until it has read and CRC-validated the payload.
-A variant models exactly that "resolved-after-the-fact" nature.
-Inheritance was rejected — there's no behavioral polymorphism here, just a closed set of data shapes, which is the textbook case for a variant over a class hierarchy.
+The variant is driven by the protocol: device type is byte 7 of the payload, so the parser can't know which variant applies until it has read and CRC-validated the payload — a variant models that "resolved-after-the-fact" nature exactly.
+Inheritance was rejected: there's no behavioral polymorphism, just a closed set of data shapes, which is the textbook case for a variant over a hierarchy.

-SAP (frame type) and device type are modeled as scoped enums (`enum class : std::uint8_t`) rather than loose constants.
-This gives type safety at the boundaries and, crucially, **exhaustive-switch warnings**: adding a new frame type or device means adding an enum value, and `-Wswitch` then flags every dispatch site that hasn't handled it.
-Client addresses, by contrast, are a *range* (0x01–0x1F), so they're validated with a predicate, not enumerated — a specific device's address is configuration, not a protocol constant.

-Bytes are marshaled to/from the wire **field-by-field**, never via `memcpy` or `reinterpret_cast` over a packed struct, to avoid alignment/aliasing UB.
+SAP and device type are scoped enums (`enum class : std::uint8_t`) rather than loose constants — for boundary type safety and, crucially, exhaustive-switch
+warnings: a new frame type or device is a new enum value, and `-Wswitch` then flags every dispatch site that hasn't handled it.
+Client addresses, by contrast, are a *range* (0x01–0x1F), validated with a predicate rather than enumerated — a device's address is configuration, not a protocol constant.
+Bytes are marshaled field-by-field, never `memcpy`/`reinterpret_cast` over a packed struct, to avoid alignment/aliasing UB.

-**Extending with a new device** is the four-step diff the Push Button bonus already demonstrates: add a payload struct, add a variant arm, add an enum value, add one case to the parser's device dispatch.
-The generic validation layer (start token, header CRC, length, payload CRC) is device-agnostic and is never touched.
-A new *frame type* (e.g. Outputs) is similar: an enum value plus an arm in the SAP dispatch.
-I implemented an explicit dispatch seam for this rather than a handler-registry framework — the explicit version is more legible for the next engineer to extend, and a registry is a heavier architectural commitment that belongs in a team discussion, not a take-home.
+**Extending with a new device** is the four-step diff the Push Button bonus
+demonstrates: payload struct, variant arm, enum value, one case in the device dispatch.
+The generic validation layer (start token, header CRC, length, payload CRC) is device-agnostic and untouched.
+A new frame type is similar: an enum value plus a SAP-dispatch arm.
+I chose an explicit dispatch seam over a handler-registry framework — the explicit version is more legible for the next engineer, and a registry is a heavier architectural commitment that belongs in a team discussion, not a take-home.

 ## 2. CRC strategy

-CRC-8/SMBus is implemented as a **compile-time lookup table** (`consteval` table generation into a `constexpr std::array<uint8_t, 256>`).
-The table holds the result of the 8-round bit loop for every possible byte; at runtime each byte costs one indexed lookup (`crc = table[crc ^ b]`) instead of eight shift/XOR rounds — roughly an 8× speedup for 256 bytes of static storage and zero runtime construction cost.
+CRC-8/SMBus is a compile-time lookup table (`consteval` generation into a `constexpr std::array<uint8_t, 256>`).
+The table holds the 8-round bit-loop result for every byte; at runtime each byte costs one lookup (`crc = table[crc ^ b]`) instead of eight shift/XOR rounds — ~8× faster for 256 bytes of static storage and zero runtime construction cost.

-Correctness is enforced at **compile time**: a `static_assert` checks the implementation against the spec's check value (CRC of `"123456789"` == `0xF4`).
-A regression in the CRC fails the *build*, not a runtime test — the earliest possible point to catch it, which matters because a wrong CRC corrupts every frame silently.

-The trade-off considered was table vs. bit-by-bit: bit-by-bit is marginally simpler to read but runs the 8-round loop per byte.
-At this scale the table's speed and the compile-time guarantee outweigh the simplicity, with negligible memory cost.
+Correctness is enforced at compile time: a `static_assert` checks against the spec's check value (CRC of `"123456789"` == `0xF4`).
+A regression fails the *build*, not a runtime test — the earliest catch point, which matters because a wrong CRC corrupts every frame silently.
+Bit-by-bit was the alternative (marginally simpler, but the loop runs per byte); at this scale the table's speed and compile-time guarantee win at negligible memory cost.

 ## 3. Error recovery & resync

-The parser is push-based and never blocks, which is the foundation for all three error cases:
+The parser is push-based and never blocks, which underpins all three cases:

-- **Starting mid-frame (bytes before the first 0xA5):** the parser scans forward one byte at a time to the next start token, discarding only the bytes *before* it — it never flushes the buffer behind a found 0xA5.
+- **Starting mid-frame:** scan forward one byte at a time to the next start token, discarding only the bytes *before* it — never flushing behind a found 0xA5.

-- **Corrupted CRC:** handled asymmetrically by design.
-A **header** CRC failure is treated as a false start token (a 0xA5 that appeared inside garbage or a payload) — the parser advances **exactly one byte** and resumes scanning.
-A **payload** CRC failure happens only after the header CRC has already validated the frame's boundaries, so the whole (length-valid) frame is discarded and a `PayloadCrcMismatch` is reported.
+- **Corrupted CRC:** asymmetric by design.
+A **header** CRC failure is a false start token (a 0xA5 inside garbage or a payload) — advance *exactly one byte* and resume scanning.
+A **payload** CRC failure occurs only after the header CRC validated the frame's boundaries, so the whole length-valid frame is discarded and `PayloadCrcMismatch` reported.

-- **Stream stops mid-frame:** `next()` returns `nullopt` ("need more bytes") at either the header or payload boundary, leaving the partial frame buffered.
-When more bytes arrive it resumes and completes.
-The parser itself has no timeout — liveness is the host's concern: `Host::read_response` bounds the number of read attempts, so a stream that never completes surfaces as `NoResponse` rather than hanging.
+- **Stream stops mid-frame:** `next()` returns `nullopt` ("need more bytes") at the header or payload boundary, leaving the partial frame buffered to resume when more arrive.
+The parser has no timeout — liveness is the host's concern:
+  `Host::read_response` bounds read attempts, so a stream that never completes surfaces as `NoResponse` rather than hanging.

-**Avoiding permanent desync after a single bad byte** is the key invariant: a header-CRC failure advances exactly *one* byte, never a guessed frame length (the length field can't be trusted if the header is corrupt).
-So a single bad byte costs at most one resync step, and a real frame sitting immediately behind a false 0xA5 is always recovered.
-This is covered by a test that plants a 0xA5 inside garbage *before* a valid frame and asserts the valid frame is still parsed.
+**Avoiding permanent desync after a single bad byte** is the key invariant: a header-CRC failure advances exactly one byte, never a guessed length (the length field is untrustworthy if the header is corrupt).
+A single bad byte costs at most one resync step, and a real frame sitting behind a false 0xA5 is always recovered — covered by a test that plants a 0xA5 in garbage before a valid frame and asserts the valid frame still parses.

-Note: a truncated response surfaces to the host as `NoResponse` rather than a distinct "truncated" error — intentional, because on a real bus the host cannot distinguish "device went silent" from "device sent a partial frame and stopped";
-both are silence, both are handled by re-polling.
+A truncated response surfaces to the host as `NoResponse`, not a distinct "truncated" error — intentional, since on a real bus the host can't distinguish "device went silent" from "device sent a partial frame and stopped"; both are silence, handled by re-polling.

 ## 4. AI usage